vans163/websocket2-drafts/websocket2-over-http2.md

 : <br/>binary (represented by 1)
 : <br/>error  (represented by 2)

+Three compression types are defined:

+: <br/>none    (represented by 0)
+: <br/>lz4     (represented by 1)
+: <br/>deflate (represented by 2)

+A WebSocket2 over HTTP/2 frame starts with the full frame length in a special format called VarSize [##VarSize].
+If the first octet is less than 254, this is the full frame length.
+If the first octet is 254, read the next 16 bits as a little endian unsigned number for the frame length.
+If the first octet is 255, read the next 32 bits as a little endian unsigned number for the frame length.

-A WebSocket2 over HTTP/2 frame starts with 4 bits that are reserved that MUST be set to 0.
+Next are 4 reserved bits that MUST be set to 0.

+The next 2 bits specify the compression type.

-The next 4 bits specify the frame type.
+The next 2 bits specify the frame type.

-Next is a 32 bit unsigned integer in little endian format to specify the length of the payload.
-The maximum length of a payload is 4294967295.

 Next is the payload which MAY be compressed if compression was negotiated.